Red River freshwater swamp forests

 The Red River freshwater swamp forests ecoregion (WWF ID:IM0147) covers the freshwater portion of the Hong River ("Red River") delta in northern Vietnam.
 The ecoregion is separated from the sea by a thin coastal strip of the saltwater mangroves of the Indochina mangroves ecoregion.
 Very little of the little ecosystem remains; most of the delta has been converted to urbanization, industry, or agriculture.
 Less than 1% of the ecoregion is protected in significantly sized tracts.

 Location and description

 The ecoregion is relatively small, just under 11,000 km2, limited to the flat river delta of the Hong River, centered on the cities of Hanoi in the center and Haiphong at the river mouth.
 The ecoregion is separated from the actual sea coast by a thin strip of the Indochina mangroves ecoregion in the saltwater-affected zone.
-To the north is the South China-Vietnam subtropical evergreen forests ecoregion, and to the west are the Northern Indochina subtropical moist forests and Northern Vietnam lowland rain forests ecoregions.
+To the north is the South China-Vietnam subtropical evergreen forests ecoregion, and to the west are the Northern Indochina subtropical forests and Northern Vietnam lowland rain forests ecoregions.